alexsheets/AleStock/README.md

 --> Adding stock backtesting

---> Would like to build out a react chat application in the future to be on top of the ASP.NET project
+--> Would like to build out a react chat application in the future to be on top of the ASP.NET project/general react frontend

 --> Adding 'paper trading' ability